lithnet/ad-password-protection-docs/Create-a-new-store.md

 Import-BreachedPasswordHashes -Filename "D:\password-protection\pwned-passwords-ntlm-ordered-by-hash.txt"
 ```

+The raw NTLM hash list from HIBP requires about 17GB of disk space when uncompressed.
+However, once imported, these hashes only take up 6.75GB of space in the store.
+Populating the store takes approximately 40mins on a host with 1 x vCPU @ 2.4Ghz with 3.5Gb RAM.

 If you have other NTLM hash sets you want to import, you can do so.
 Just make sure they are in a text file, each separated by a new line.

 You can also choose to import any plain-text password lists that you have access to.
 Hashes.org has a large list of [cracked plain-text passwords](https://hashes.org/left.php) that you can download and import.